couchbase/n1fty/flex/NOTES.md

   - named parameters are supported.
   - positional parameters are supported.

+- type learnings via "LoVal < a AND a < HiVal" pattern,
+  - where LoVal & HiVal are both numbers. or LoVal & HiVal are both strings.
+  - comparisons can be < or <=.

 - "ANY v IN expr SATISFIES condition END" syntax.

 - "ANY AND EVERY v IN expr SATISFIES condition END" syntax, which is considered to always need filtering.

+- handling UNNEST's (which is similar to ANY-IN-SATISFIES).

 - handling LET / common table expressions.

+- numeric inequality comparisons (i.e., rating < 2).
+  - NOTE: FTS might not be very efficient at number inequality searches.

+- string inequality comparisons (i.e., lastName <= "t").
+  - NOTE: FTS does not generically support string inequality searches, but some narrow edge cases might be implemented as prefix searches.

+  - ">" and ">=" comparisons are handled as N1QL's planner.DNF
+    rewrites them into < and <=

+- handling LIKE expressions, as LIKE is rewritten by N1QL's planner.DNF as...
+    (EQ x "regexp.LiteralPrefix") // When the literal prefix is complete. or as...
+    (AND (GE x "$pattern.toRegexp().LiteralPrefix()")
+         (LT x "$pattern.toRegexp().LiteralPrefix()+1"))
+  and those patterns are supported by FlexIndex.Sargable().

+- handling BETWEEN expressions as `BETWEEN exprA AND exprB` is rewritten by N1QL's planner.DNF as...
+    (AND (GE x exprA) (LE x exprB)).

 ------------------------------------------
 TODO...